25 Shows Like Brooklyn Nine-Nine You Need To See

 One of the best comedies of all time, "30 Rock" is a zany workplace comedy with a large and talented ensemble cast that follows Liz Lemon (Tina Fey), the head writer and creator of "The Girlie Show," a sort of feminist-leaning version of "Saturday Night Live."
 Throughout the series, Liz has to figure out how to push her own creative agenda in an increasingly competitive corporate environment, spearheaded by Jack Donaghy (Alec Baldwin) and her show's competing stars (Tracy Morgan and Jane Krakowski).

 Like "Community," "30 Rock" is known for highly specific absurdist humor.
-If you really want to find a new show to quote after finishing "Brooklyn Nine-Nine," give "30 Rock" a shot.
-You can stream the series on Hulu and Peacock.
+If you really want to find a new show to quote after finishing "Brooklyn Nine-Nine," binge "30 Rock" immediately.

 The Afterparty

-The most hilarious original comedy series on Apple TV+ to date is "The Afterparty," an anthology series that ran on the platform for two seasons.
+One of the best and most original shows on Apple TV+ is "The Afterparty," an anthology series that ran on the platform for two seasons.
 Each season follows a different murder mystery during different parties, with all of the attendees among the suspects.
 Linking the two seasons are investigators Danner and Aniq, played by Tiffany Haddish and Sam Richardson, respectively.
 Joining them are an ensemble of gifted comedic actors, including Ken Jeong, John Cho, Ilana Glazer, and Ben Schwartz, bringing the laughs each season.

 With each episode told from a different character's perspective and told in the style of a variety of movie and TV genres, "The Afterparty" plays like a comical version of Akira Kurosawa's "Rashomon."
 Each actor feels perfectly cast, bringing their unique comedic strengths to the proceedings while keeping the audience guessing who the culprit is.
 In an era when the whodunnit genre is in the middle of a resurgence, "The Afterparty" lends its own funny twist to the familiar premise.
 You can stream this show exclusively on Apple TV+.